-The successful design solution for LaGuardia’s Central Terminal B was rooted in a collaboration between the architect and the builder.
+The successful design solution for LaGuardia’s new Terminal B (above) was rooted in a collaboration between the architect and the builder.
 We conceived the idea of building a new terminal complex in three segments—a headhouse, Concourse A and Concourse B—linked by elevated pedestrian bridges.
 This enabled the team to build major elements of the new terminal while minimizing the impact on the existing terminal’s operations.
 This solution also created the perfect framework for enhancing the passenger experience.
 Arriving and departing passengers crossing the bridges will have unprecedented views of the New York City skyline.
 There will be no better example of an airport terminal with a powerful sense of place.

 Our combined Terminal B and airport-wide master plan efforts at LaGuardia Airport are great examples of HOK’s full-service offerings.
 We are providing a good portion of the structural engineering, all plumbing and fire protection engineering, as well as the IT and low-voltage design work.

 LaGuardia Airport’s New Terminal B project is the largest aviation public-private partnership in North America.
 Determining how to pay for much-needed infrastructure projects is a challenge across the aviation industry.
 I suspect this project at LaGuardia will in large measure inform the future of aviation P3 investments.